Table of Contents

 We have figured out the prospective causes of keto diarrhea, now it time to get things back on track again.

 The word supplement is very critical in fighting diarrhea.
-Because, in order to get rid of this distress, we need to introduce some supplements in our diet, while at the same time, some supplements got to be thrown away.
+Because, in order to get rid of this distress, we need to introduce some supplements in our diet, while at the same time, some supplements have to be thrown away.

 Must Do things: Adding New Macros